haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-troubleshooting.md

 ## Common error messages

-This section is about the errors that might occur when you run the Data Migration Tool, and how to deal with them.
+This section is about the errors that might occur when you run the 数据迁移工具, and how to deal with them.

 ### Source documents/fields not mapped